 Epiphone used over the years eight different floating pickguards for their achtop guitars.
-Black bakelite was used on all pre-1934 instruments.
-In 1934 De Luxe featured a white plastic pickguard with black binding, while the Broadway and Tudor had black guards with white binding.
+Black bakelite was used on all pre-1934 instruments. (for early Epiphone pickguards see Wiedler close-up 38) In 1934 De Luxe featured a white plastic pickguard with black binding, while the Broadway and Tudor had black guards with white binding.
 Black bakelite was used on the lower-end guitars through 1939.

 From 1935 bound tortoise celluloid pickguards were used on the upper level instruments and the shape of the pickguards became larger with the advent of larger guitar bodies.
 The simple curve now swooped down past the bridge.
 The Emperor and the De Luxe included an extra, elegant “hump” on the upper edge.
 Cutaway instruments used the same “humped” design trimmed to follow the curve of the cutaway.